-- incentivise growth in revenue, and earnings per share and, - encourage behaviours that support our ESG principles and company values; these are: - Ensure a competitive balance in the remuneration mix between salary and pay 'at risk,' with this element being related to performance over both the short and longerterm. - Ensure that short-term cash incentives are linked to stretching performance measures; and - Align more remuneration at every level to the shareholder financial interest through share-based remuneration.
+- incentivise growth in revenue, and earnings per share and, - encourage behaviours that support our ESG principles and company values; these are: - Ensure a competitive balance in the remuneration mix between salary and pay 'at risk', with this element being related to performance over both the short and longer-term; - o Ensure that short-term cash incentives are linked to stretching performance measures; and - o Align more remuneration at every level to the shareholder financial interest through share-based remuneration.

 The Committee procured specialist advice through the appointment of remuneration advisers H2glenfern Ltd to ensure that decisions made going forward on Executive and Non-Executive Director remuneration are properly informed with robust data.
 H2glenfern is a member of the UK Remuneration Consultants Group (RCG) and has confirmed that it complies with the RCG Code.
 H2glenfern has no other relationship with the Company and the Committee is satisfied that the advice it receives is independent and objective.
-The Committee instructed H2glenfern to carry out benchmarking for executive and non-executive remuneration during Q4 2022.
+The Committee instructed H2glenfern to carry out benchmarking for executive and non-executive remuneration during Q4 2022, and the Committee keeps a regular eye on the remuneration of executives in listed comparable businesses.